 Analytical Method

-Bayes factors (B) were used to represent the strength of the evidence supporting the research hypothesis (H1) compared to the null hypothesis (H0) (Wagenmakers et al., 2017).
+Bayes factors (B) were used to represent the strength of the evidence supporting the research hypothesis (H1) compared to the null hypothesis (H0) (Tsikandilakis et al., 2019-b; Wagenmakers et al., 2017).
 BHN(0, x) denotes a Bayes factor where the model of H1 is a half-normal distribution with a mode of zero, and a standard deviation of x, which is the roughly predicted value based on theory (Dienes, 2021; Dienes & Mclatchie, 2017).
-The half-normal distribution is applicable when a theory makes a directional prediction (e.g., the apparent subliminal attractions and repulsions from Jiang et al. 2006).
+The half-normal distribution is applicable when a theory makes a directional prediction (e.g., the apparent subliminal attractions and repulsions from Jiang et al., 2006).
 A threshold of 3 was used for drawing conclusions from Bayes factors.
 To explore the sensitivity of conclusions to the model of H1, for every B we report a corresponding Robustness Region (Dienes, 2019; Dienes, 2021).
 Robustness Regions are expressed as RRB>3 [x1, x2] or RRB<1/3 [x1, x2] or RR1/3<B<3 [x1, x2], where x1 and x2 represent the smallest and the largest standard deviations in the model of H1 that yield the same conclusion (Dienes, 2021).
 All Bayes factors were calculated by the online calculator: https://harry-tattan-birch.shinyapps.io/bayes-factor-calculator/

 Results